 2. EXPOSURE VISITS

 The beneficiaries under this project were taken to visit organic farms and fields, input production units, paddy processing units, Agri exhibitions etc. The main objective of these exposure trips was to expose beneficiaries to best practices and techniques in organic farming.
-Farmers were also taken to visit other NGOs, Agriculture Universities and to farms of well known organic farmers of Tamil Nadu.
+Farmers were also taken to visit other NGOs, Agriculture Universities and to farms of well known organic farmers in Tamil Nadu.

 3. PARTICIPATION IN EXHIBITIONS

-To disseminate the importance and technologies of organic farming to a wide range of people and t o raise sufficient consumer awareness about organic farming and its benefits we have participated in agricultural fairs.
+To disseminate the importance and technologies of organic farming to a wide range of people and to raise sufficient consumer awareness about organic farming and its benefits we have participated in agricultural fairs.
 We have participated in Anu – 2009 NESCO Carnival (Nuclear Employees Sports and Cultural Organization) at Kalpakkam in Kancheepuram district and in the Dinamalar Agri Expo – 2010 organized in Trichy.

 4. FOOD FESTIVALS ORGANISED